riceissa/breathing/index.md

 above are the values for a normal person.

 When I first used a capnometer, my CO~2~ was around 25\ mmHg.
-So to get the same pH, my bicarbonate level must have been around 15:
+So to get the same pH, my bicarbonate level must have been around 15 (here I'm basically solving for the equation $24/40 = x/25$):

 $$7.4 \approx 6.1 + \log_{10}\left(\frac{15}{0.0307 \cdot 25}\right)$$